anistor09/Energy-Awarness-Quiz-Game/.gitlab/issue_templates/mytemplate.md

 ### Tasks
 Here we will include the substeps intended to solve this problem, e.g
-* First add X to the depency list
+* First add X to the dependency list
 * Then configure X to use Y
 * Then test it properly